Nadine Dorries set to earn extra £22,000 from taxpayer from clinging on over summer

 She is expected to remain in her job over parliament’s summer recess, which starts on 20 July – the same day as three by-elections are held in Tory seats.
 This would give her at least three months’ worth of her £86,000 salary – close to £22,000 before tax – since her resignation pledge.

-Having failed to resign in time for a Mid-Bedforshire by-election to be called alongside others in Uxbridge, Selby and Somerton and Frome, some Tory MPs expect Ms Dorries will finally quit in the weeks after parliament returns from recess on 4 September.
+Having failed to resign in time for a Mid Bedforshire by-election to be called alongside others in Uxbridge, Selby, and Somerton and Frome, some Tory MPs expect Ms Dorries will finally quit in the weeks after parliament returns from recess on 4 September.

-One former Tory minister told The Independent: “We’re not having a by-election in Mid-Bedfordshire until the autumn now.
+One former Tory minister told The Independent: “We’re not having a by-election in Mid Bedfordshire until the autumn now.
 She wants to inflict maximum harm on Rishi Sunak, so an awkward by-election in the autumn around party conference will do that.”

 But another senior Tory said Ms Dorries may try to eke out her spell as a “lingering” MP for much longer, partly to cause trouble for the PM, and partly for the pay.